tolgee/documentation/blog/why-you-should-prepare-your-project-for-localization-right-now.md

 }
 ```

 But the translator don't have any context information about the texts.
-Where is on the page?
+Where is it on the page?
 What's the purpose of the
 button?
 What is the gender of the objects?
 Is this noun or verb?

 ## How can you do better?